-Net cash provided by financing activities was \$1.72 billion during 2010 as compared to \$147 million of net cash used in financing activities during 2009.

-The \$1.72 billion of net cash provided by financing activities consisted of the following:
+Net cash provided by financing activities was \$1.71 billion during 2010 as compared to \$147 million of net cash used in financing activities during 2009.
+The factors contributing to the \$1.71 billion of net cash provided by financing activities during 2010 is detailed above.